Jirón de la Unión: History

-The traditional Calle de Boza (its current eighth block) was known in 1613 by its path from the "Cross of San Diego towards La Merced".
+The traditional Calle de Boza (its current eighth block) was named in 1613 by its path from the "Cross of San Diego towards La Merced".
 It was later named after the marquesses of Casa Boza, whose residence surrounded it.
-According to José Gálvez Barrenechea, it was also known as Calle del Trono at one point.
+According to José Gálvez Barrenechea, it was also known as the Calle del Trono at one point.
 The street's corner with the Calle de Matajudíos served as the location of the residence of Francisco Tamayo de Mendoza y Navarra, marquess of Villahermosa, later residing his nephew and heir, as well as his brother.
 It then served as the residence of president Agustín Gamarra.

 The traditional Calle de San Juan de Dios (its current ninth block) housed a public square of the same name, which was in turned named after a hospital, which was later turned into a train station.
 Revolutionary politician Bernardo de Monteagudo was assassinated on the adjacent Plazoleta de la Micheo, now part of the plaza, in 1825.
 Later, on July 26, 1872, Silvestre Gutiérrez, a participant of the coup d'état headed by his brother Tomás, was killed in a shootout at the station.
 In 1921, as part of the Centennial of the Independence of Peru, the station was razed and San Martin Square was built on the site.

-The traditional Calle de Belén (its current tenth block) was known in 1613 after Paula Piraldo, widow of general Juan Andrade y Colmenero.
+The traditional Calle de Belén (its current tenth block) was named by 1613 after Paula Piraldo, widow of general Juan Andrade y Colmenero.
 Piraldo successfully requested a licence to open a street through an orchard in her property, also ceding other terrains for the construction of a religious building.
 In 1842, the terrain was sold to the nuns of the Church of the Sacred Hearts of Jesus and Mary, who established the Colegio de Belén.
 The street acquired a residential character by the 18th century, and a large property was purchased by Nuño de Espinola y Villavicencio, knight of the Order of Alcántara, which was later acquired by Agustín Carrillo de Córdoba y Agüero.
 In 1759, the building was acquired by Antonio de Boza y Garcés, mayor of Lima in 1786 and 1787.

-The traditional Calle de Juan Simón (its current eleventh and final block) was known as one of the city' limits in 1613, also being known as the Calle de Ortiz after captain José Andrés Ortiz, who acquired an orchard there.
+The traditional Calle de Juan Simón (its current eleventh and final block) was named as one of the city' limits in 1613, also being known as the Calle de Ortiz after captain José Andrés Ortiz, who acquired an orchard there.
 An alleyway of the same name was located to its left side, today the first block of Bolivia Avenue.
 It was named after the owner of a plain located there.